The film star Maurice Chevalier is credited with first remarking that:

 Recovery days are up to us too.
 We probably want to take more of them per week and take those rest days seriously.
 A recovery day doesn’t mean a 50+ mile bike ride, a marathon row or fartlek-style running!

-As CJ DePalma points out, as a physiotherapist, the majority of his clients fall into two camps: the chronically inactive and the optimistically overactive.
+As CJ DePalma points out, as a physiotherapist and head coach of WODprep Masters, the majority of his clients fall into two camps: the chronically inactive and the optimistically overactive.
 Let’s leave the five-times-per-week WODs to the young pups.

 We need to plan in de-load weeks and take those seriously too.
 That may mean a complete rest from the box, doing some light walking or swimming, or deliberately doing WODs at 60% effort (gasp, yes, that’s not a crime).